on-community/ONC-Plasma/README.md

 **Design:**

-REQUIREMENTS TO SATISFY
+- REQUIREMENTS TO SATISFY -

 * Foundation requirements
-> * Use the existing Tesuji plasma chain design
+> * Use the existing Tesuji plasma chain design.
-> * Use the existing plasma contract design of omisego, so that the plasma contract code can be used as is or can be used to program a duplicate contract code in each root chain
+> * Use the existing plasma contract design of OmiseGO, so that the plasma contract code can be used *as is* or can be used to program a duplicate contract code in each root chain.

 * Core requirements
 > * Support for multiple wallet addresses and private key schemes that each root chain uses.
-> * Token transfers only within same root chain wallets (Ethereum, Cosmos, etc.)
+> * Token transfers only within same root chain wallets (Ethereum, Cosmos, etc.).
-> * Depositing and Withdrawing tokens, from and to different root chains
+> * Depositing and Withdrawing tokens, from and to different root chains.

 * Integration requirements
-> Must integrate well and support DEX across tokens from all the root chains
+> Must integrate well and support DEX across tokens from all the root chains.

 **HIGH LEVEL DESIGN**